2014 Gaza War: Military use of UN facilities

 The United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) has a number of institutions and schools in the Gaza region, and, as of 24 July 23 had been closed.
 Hamas took advantage of the closures to employ some of these vacant UNRWA buildings as weapon storage sites.
-UNRWA officials, on discovering that threeChandler, Adam.
-"Hamas Rockets Found in Second United Nations School", The Wire, 22 July 2014. such vacated schools had been employed for storing rockets, condemned Hamas's actions, calling it a "flagrant violation of the neutrality of our premises."
+UNRWA officials, on discovering that three such vacated schools had been employed for storing rockets, condemned Hamas's actions, calling it a "flagrant violation of the neutrality of our premises."

-On 16 July, 22 July, and on 29 July, UNRWA announced that rockets had been found in their schools.
+On 16 July, 22 July, and on 29 July, the UNRWA announced that rockets had been found in their schools.
 Israel's foreign minister Avigdor Lieberman stated that UNRWA had turned over some discovered rockets to Hamas.
 Israel Democracy Institute Vice President, Mordechai Kremnitzer, accused the UNRWA of war crimes for handing over the rockets, while Hebrew University Professor Robbie Sabel stated that the UNRWA "had no legal obligation to hand the rockets over to Israel" and had little other choice in the matter.
 UNRWA states the armouries had been transferred to local police authorities under the Ramallah national unity government's authority, in accordance with "longstanding UN practice in UN humanitarian operations worldwide".
 UN Secretary Ban Ki-moon ordered an investigation.

 On 30 July, the IDF said that they had discovered the entrance to a tunnel concealed inside a UNRWA medical clinic in Khan Yunis.
 The clinic was rigged with explosives, which then exploded and killed three Israeli soldiers.
 This report was later corrected by the Coordinator of Government Activities in the Territories, the military unit that implements government policies in the Palestinian areas, who later that day stated that despite its UNRWA sign, the site was not registered as belonging to UNRWA.